siddharthroy12/Agrus/README.md

 ### Prerequisites

-Make sure you have these install on your system
+Make sure you have these install on your system.
 * [Git](https://nodejs.org/en/download/)
 * [NodeJS](https://nodejs.org/en/download/)